Dossier · Internal docs

 • PDF field extraction (AcroForm field discovery with position and type metadata)

-• Expression engine: tokenizer → parser → AST → evaluator, 22 functions, AST caching
+• Expression engine: tokenizer → parser → AST → evaluator, 34 functions including JOIN/FORMAT_NAME/FORMAT_ADDRESS/ANY_FILLED/ALL_BLANK/REF_LOOKUP, AST caching, 7 AST node types (literal, reference, formRef, binary, call, path, arrayLiteral)

 • PDF filler (pdf-lib AcroFields) + multi-form export (merged PDF or ZIP)